|

 On the "public road, leading from the New Bridge on

-Cahokia creek near Edwardsviulle to where the said road crosses
+Cahokia creek near Edwardsville to where the said road crosses

 Indian creek."
 These lived north-west of Edwardsville: - -

-Thomas Kirkpatric, John Kirkpatrick, John Newman, John Stout,
+Thomas Kirkpatrick, John Kirkpatrick, John Newman, John Stout,

 Upton Smith, Richard Standford, Josiah Vaughan, William Montgomery,